-First you go to the home screen and look for the "Settings" app, which you can use to configure all things on the iPhone.
-After clicking on it, you will see "Mobile Network" as the fourth point.
-You click on this again and then see an entry "Mobile data" at the top, which is provided with a slider that you have to set to "on", i.e. to green.
+The first thing you do is go to the home screen and look for them App “Settings” through which you configure all things on the iPhone.
+After clicking on it, you see “Mobile Network” as the fourth point.
+You click on this again and then you see an entry “Mobile data” at the top, which has a slider that you have to set to “on”, i.e. to green.

-If you scroll down a bit on the screen, a menu item "Mobile data network" appears.
-A click on it leads us to the page on which we can enter the settings shown above.
-Only the first section "Mobile data" is important on this screen, which asks for these three points:
+If you scroll down a bit on the screen, a menu item “Mobile data network” appears.
+Clicking on it takes us to the page where we can enter the settings shown above.
+Only the first section “Mobile data” is important on this screen, which asks for these three points:

 If these three fields are filled, you can go back with the home button and, with the WLAN switched off, test whether you can use the mobile data network.

-If you want to use the iPhone as a personal hotspot, you have to scroll down to the bottom of the last screen and make the same entries under "Personal hotspot" as under "Mobile data".
+If you also want to use the iPhone as a personal hotspot, you have to scroll all the way down on the last screen and make the same entries under “Personal Hotspot” as under “Mobile data”.